SDmodding/Script-Mod/README.md

 ## Script Installation
 - Inside game folder after first game launched you have folder called: __Scripts__.
 - All scripts inside this folder that ends with extension ".nut" will be automatically loaded on game launch.

+## Bug Reports
+- If your game is crashing on certain script function or part, please open issue and post the script you're running and how to reproduce it.

+## Suggestions
+- If you have some suggestion to embed to script, please open issue and write exactly what you want and depending of difficulty it might be added on next version.

 ## Console Usage
 - Opens with: __F1__ key.